thewalletbot/TheWalletBot/README.md

 # THEWALLETBOT manual
-Cryptocurrency wallet based on instant communicators.
+Cryptocurrency wallet based on instant messengers (Signal, Telegram).
 ## Notes:
 * <a href="https://github.com/domator4x4/TheWalletBot/blob/master/README_pl.md">Polska wersja manuala.</a>
-* If you want to participate in testing just send anything at <strong><a href="https://t.me/@Walletbot_001" target="_blank">@Walletbot_001</a> (Telegram)</strong> or find <strong>+48607895423 at Signal</strong>.
+* If you want to participate in testing, just send anything at <strong><a href="https://t.me/@Walletbot_001" target="_blank">@Walletbot_001</a> (Telegram)</strong> or find <strong>+48607895423 at Signal</strong>.
 * Set up your nickname at Telegram.
 You will be able to receive payments by giving your @nickname  to your counterparty.
-* This is just test software.
-Alpha, beta or however you want to call it.
-As a tester you will get some TESTNET BITCOINS each few hours.
-Remember - they are worth ZERO.
+* This is just a test software.
+Alpha, beta or whatever you want to call it.
+As a tester, you will get some TESTNET BITCOINS every few hours.
+Remember, they are worth ZERO.
 Other cryptocurrencies are real so be careful what you do.
 * The performance of this software can be poor during tests as it is not at a production stage.
-Wait few seconds after every command until you give up.
-For now Telegram is much faster than Signal.
+Wait a few seconds after every command before you give up.
+For now, Telegram is much faster than Signal.
 * You can contact us at Telegram: <strong><a href="https://t.me/thewalletbot_help" target="_blank">thewalletbot_help</a></strong> or wallet@thewalletbot.com.
 * Service is free.
-You have to pay only normal transactions fees for network and some % if you want to mix coins.
+You have to pay only normal transaction fees for network and some % if you want to mix coins.
 ## Commands for everybody, for non-users as well:
 ### <strong>help [command]</strong>
 Displays a brief help function with a list of basic commands or detailed description of the chosen command.